r-huijts/rijksmuseum-mcp/README.md

 ## Features

-- **Search Artworks**: Find artworks in the Rijksmuseum collection using search terms.
+- **Search Artworks**: Find artworks in the Rijksmuseum collection using search terms
-- **Artwork Details**: Retrieve detailed information about a specific artwork.
+- **Artwork Details**: Retrieve detailed information about a specific artwork
-- **Artwork Images**: Access image tiles for high-resolution views of artworks.
+- **Artwork Images**: Access image tiles for high-resolution views of artworks
-- **User Collections**: Explore collections created by users in Rijksstudio.
+- **User Collections**: Explore collections created by users in Rijksstudio
-- **User Collection Details**: Get detailed information about a specific user collection.
+- **User Collection Details**: Get detailed information about a specific user collection
-- **Open Images in Browser**: Directly open artwork images in your system's default web browser.
+- **Open Images in Browser**: Directly open artwork images in your system's default web browser

 ## Prerequisites

 - Node.js v18 or higher
-- An API key from the Rijksmuseum.
-You can obtain one by registering for a Rijksstudio account.
-More info can be found here: [https://www.rijksmuseum.nl](https://www.rijksmuseum.nl)
+- An API key from the Rijksmuseum (get one by registering at [https://www.rijksmuseum.nl/en/research/conduct-research/data](https://www.rijksmuseum.nl/en/research/conduct-research/data))

-## Setup
+## Installation

 1. Clone the repository:
    ```bash